 Before making a distribution, any withholding taxes, or other governmental charges that must be paid will be deducted.
-See the subsections of the "Taxation" section herein titled "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders," "Dutch Tax Consequences Prior to Our Redomiciliation," "Dutch Tax Consequences Upon Completion of Our Redomiciliation," "Belgian Tax Consequences Upon Completion of Our Redomiciliation and "Belgian Tax Consequences Upon Completion of Our Redomiciliation,"
+See the subsections of the "Taxation" section herein titled "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders," "Dutch Tax Consequences Prior to Our Redomiciliation," "Dutch Tax Consequences Upon Completion of Our Redomiciliation," "Belgian Tax Consequences Prior to Our Redomiciliation" and "Belgian Tax Consequences Upon Completion of Our